jmyers7/book/_sources/chapters/13-learning.md

 plt.tight_layout()
 ```

-Let's train a logistic regression model on this dataset using the gradient descent algorithm to locate the (global) minimizer of the data surprisal function $\calI_\text{data}(\beta_0,\bbeta)$.
-Running the algorithm for 50 steps results in the following plot of the surprisal function:
+Let's train a logistic regression model on this dataset using the SGD algorithm to locate the global minimizer of the cross entropy from the model distribution to the empirical distribution.
+This requires the model surprisal function as the loss function for SGD.
+Running the algorithm for 30 epochs results in the following plot of cross entropy versus gradient steps:

 ```{code-cell} ipython3
 :tags: [hide-input]